Backup and recovery v5

 To create a post-restore script to reset the precise sequence kind for each sequence, you might want to use an SQL script like this:

-pg_dump is run using
+If pg_dump is run using

-bdr.crdt_raw_value = on then the
+bdr.crdt_raw_value = on, then you can reload the

-dump can only be reloaded with
+dump only with

 bdr.crdt_raw_value = on.